Examination Chair

 Role of the Examination Chair

-• To represent the Dean of the Faculty of Graduate Studies during the Final Oral Defence.
+• Represent the Dean of Graduate and Postdoctoral Studies at the Final Oral Defence.

-• To ensure that the exam proceeds according to UBC policies (as outlined in the [Instructions for the Chair]).
+• Ensure that the exam proceeds according to UBC policies (as outlined in the Exam Instructions).

 • colleague,